Most sleep advice fails because it treats your baby like an average chart. This is the pillar. The short version:

 18–24 months11–14 h14–6 h

 Ranges are normal.
 Your child doesn't have to match every line perfectly.
-This pillar links to deep-dive articles for each issue — see wake windows by age for the most-used reference.
+This guide links to deep-dive articles for each issue.
+Start with wake windows by age, the most-used reference, or see the full baby schedule by age 0–2 years that combines sleep, feeding, and wake windows in one place.
+For the very first months, what to expect from newborn sleep sets realistic expectations.

 Why sleep feels random (but usually isn't)